AzeemIbrahim/Simon-Game/README.md

 ## Getting Started

-To play the game, simply visit the live demo at [insert link to live demo here].
+To play the game, simply visit the live demo at

 Alternatively, you can clone this repository and run the game locally on your machine.